chand-lab/openEyeTrack/docs/paper.md

 -![Fidgit deposited in figshare.](openEyeTrack_Overview.png) *Figure 1: A visual depiction of the overall software and hardware architecture in openEyeTrack.*

+### Acknowledgements

+I would like to acknowledge Jeremy Casas for his invaluable feedback and support throughout this project.

 ### References